Unboxed-Software/solana-course/content/pda.md

 Solana keypairs can be found on what is called the "Ed25519 Elliptic Curve."
 This means that they and have corresponding public and private keys.
 Alternatively, PDAs are addresses that lie *off* the ed25519 Elliptic curve and therefore do not have a corresponding private key.
 The details of elliptic curve cryptography are outside the scope of this lesson, but for now it is sufficient to understand that PDAs are 32 byte strings that look like public keys without an associated private key.

-To find a PDA within a Solana program, we use the `find_program_address` function.
+To find a PDA within a Solana program, we'll use the `find_program_address` function.
 This function takes an optional list of “seeds” and a program ID as inputs, and then returns the PDA and a bump seed.

 ```rust
 let (pda, bump_seed) = Pubkey::find_program_address(&[user.key.as_ref(), user_input.as_bytes().as_ref(), "SEED".as_bytes()], program_id)